rcls/discus/docs/README.md

 [instruction decode](decode.md) in sub-circuits.

 Bit slicing does cost some transistors, as some parts of the bit slice are not needed in each bit position.
-For example the DRAM refresh controller is 8-bits wide but only needs to be 6-bits wide, while the lowest bit of the program counter could be simplified.
+For example the DRAM refresh register is 8-bits wide but only needs to be 6-bits wide, while the lowest bit of the program counter could be simplified.